-(3) Seed above open ocean cyclones and hurricanes with plankton producing nutrients.
+(3) Seed above open ocean cyclones and hurricanes or weather fronts with plankton producing nutrients.

 Yet to be analised and testes but, consideration has been prompted by the massive north Pacific plankton bloom believed to have reduced atmospheric CO2 readings from Mauna Loa Observatory?